tsugiproject/tsugi/docs/LAUNCHING.md

 Depending on the administrator of the Tsugi server, you may be able to get an LTI key and secret for the use of the tools on the server.
-Tsugi has a capability to let you log in and request keys that can be enabled using the following options in config.php:
+Tsugi has a capability to let you log in and request keys that can be enabled by the sytem owner using the following options in config.php:

     $CFG->ownername = 'Charles Severance';
     $CFG->owneremail = 'csev@umich.edu';